buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 If the **Attack Roll** is equal to or higher than the Defense value, the opponent has been hit and the damage of the wound will be determined, given by the weapon die + Strength score and other factors such as magic bonuses, Weapon List, and Abilities.

 If the Attack Roll (AR) is lower than the Defense, then the opponent will have parried, dodged, avoided...
-The choice is left to the player (or Narrator); having avoided the attack, no wounds are taken.
+The choice is left to the player (or Game Master); having avoided the attack, no wounds are taken.

 There are situations that can advantage Defense such as cover, hiding places, trenches, doors, companions of much larger size than one' \*\*s own, invisibility...
 Consult the paragraphs related to Hiding and Cover to understand the advantage they can give.